 Places & hotels on the map

 Places near the Mayan Riviera

-- Playa del Carmen less than 5 miles away
+- Playa del Carmen less than 5 kilometers away